Rhoscolyn coastal walk

 Look out for black and white oystercatchers with big orange beaks among the rocks and small birds on the heathland called stonechats.
 Follow the yellow footpath signs over this beautiful headland and notice some big boulders, called erratics which were dumped by the retreating glaciers which covered Anglesey in the Ice age.

 9. There are some lovely hidden coves with great rock-pooling potential along this stretch, but if you prefer sandy beaches you will soon reach Borth Wen, Rhoscolyn’s perfect white-sand beach surrounded by idyllic white cottages.
-This is a lovely place to spend the day and one of my favourite swimming spots, very safe, with crystal clear blue-green water and a completely unspoilt back-drop.
+This is a lovely place to spend the day and one of my favourite swimming spots.
+It's very safe, with crystal clear blue-green water and a completely unspoilt back-drop.
 There are toilet facilities in the car park at the furthest end of the beach.

 10. It is not far to the end of the walk, which can be reached by following the lane up to the White Eagle and to where you left your car at St. Gwenfaen’s church.